Andresmup/github-foundations/02_GITHUB_CLI/Readme.md

 ```

 ### Create
-A repo can be created using CLI, completing the required fields throw the display nemu.
+A repo can be created using CLI, completing the required fields through the display menu.
 ```sh
 gh repo create
 ```